sarahgcampbell/Shiny_RCI/README.md

 # Shiny_RCI
-Files associated with Shiny RCI project.
+Files associated with Shiny RCI Calculator.

-**Last update:** 2025-08-20
+**Last update:** 2025-08-25

 ## Run App on R Studio
 To run the app locally on R studio: